|Interment Location||Visited||Sequence in Graves that I Visited|

 Major features of Tyler’s administration were the annexation of the Republic of Texas and his opposition to the reestablishment of the Bank of the United States, which had been shut down in 1832 by President Andrew Jackson’s veto powers.

-Compared to other presidential burial sites, I was less than thrilled to visit Tyler’s grave due to his allegiance to the rebellious Confederate States of America during the first year of the Civil War.
+In contrast to other presidential burial sites, I was less than thrilled to visit Tyler’s grave.
+This was due to his allegiance to the rebellious Confederate States of America during the first year of the Civil War.
 The erstwhile U.S. president was elected to the Confederacy’s House of Representatives, but died in January 1862 before he could assume office.

 Had Tyler had his way, he would have been laid to rest in a simple funeral at his home in Charles City County, and his grave subsequently marked in an unostentatious manner.
 As I learned from author Louis Picone’s book, The President is Dead!
 The Extraordinary Stories of the Presidential Deaths, Final Days, Burials, and Beyond, Tyler expressed these sentiments in his last will and testament from 1859.
 Instead, Provisional Confederate President Jefferson Davis called for an elaborate farewell, and the Virginia General Assembly arranged for him to be buried in the CSA capital city, Richmond.
 Despite the pomp and circumstance that accompanied his funeral, Tyler’s burial site was unmarked for decades because the Virginia government, which pledged to pay for a memorial, was financially troubled.
 Tyler’s grave was unacknowledged for 37 years until October 1899, when the Hollywood Cemetery Company erected a 46-inch high granite gravestone, into which was chiseled an inaccurate death date.
 In 1912, the Virginia government allocated $10,000 for a new monument, which was installed in June 1915.
 It is also made of granite, but is 17-feet tall, has bas-reliefs, a bust of the tenth commander-in-chief, and the correct date of his passing.